-Keeping your treasury management system (TMS) up-to-date can save your financial organization time and money while allowing it to be more flexible in its finances.
+Keeping your treasury management system (TMS) up to date can save your financial organization time and money.
+It can also make it more flexible in its finances.
 However, these benefits could only be maximized if the TMS itself is a good match for the business’s needs.

-However, a business’ needs evolve with time and other external factors.
-Even if an organization selected a great software 10 or even 5 years ago, chances are that it may already be in need of an update or a replacement.
-Most organizations operate in a dynamic environment where much can change in a relatively short time, making it important to do periodic evaluations of systems, especially ones as critical as a treasury management solution.
+However, a business’s needs evolve over time and in response to external factors.
+Even if an organization selected great software 10 or even 5 years ago, chances are it may already need an update or a replacement.
+Most organizations operate in a dynamic environment.
+In this environment, much can change in a relatively short time.
+Therefore, it is important to do periodic evaluations of systems.
+This is especially critical for systems such as a treasury management solution.

 If any of the five items below apply to you, it may be time to shop around for a better, more efficient treasury management system.